 As I often have over the years, I thought that day about how lucky I am to have done things like this for a living, to have “worked” in sports.
 Nothing is perfect of course, and there are some bad days, but it’s really been so much fun.
 Just thinking back on that day and my career on that Sunday evening brought tears to my eyes, honestly.
 I told my students I stood there misty eyed for a few minutes.
 They then get misty eyed hearing me talk that way about a career they want to have too.

 Do you love your work friends?
 I hope you do.
 But do you know how much I love my work?

 “The suprerme accomplishment is to blur the line between work and play.” – Arnold Taynbee

 “Work can be more fun than fun.” – Sir Noel Coward

 “The secret of success is making your vocation your vacation.” – Mark Twain

-Eternally grateful for this 40 year run.
-I’m in the home stretch of it now, and this is likely the last major milestone, but just had to say THANK YOU to everyone who allowed me to have this much fun.
+Eternally grateful for this 41 year run.
+I’m in the home stretch of it now, but just had to say THANK YOU to everyone who allowed me to have this much fun.
 My work was more fun than fun!

 Triumph Sports Communications

 "My vocation is my vacation!"
 Let us help you make your business grow!
 We bring veteran experience and rookie enthusiasm to all that we do for you and your company!